hkystar35/Microsoft_Endpoint-Management/README.md

 # Endpoint Engineering
-My small contributions to the world, namely surrounding SCCM, PowerShell, and the PSADT.
+My small contributions to the world, namely surrounding ~~SCCM~~MECM, PowerShell, and the PSADT.